 VoIP chat apps aren’t the easiest to build.
 A lot of things must be taken into consideration: the tech behind group voice and video calls is in constant development, and you also have high-priority data protection issues to resolve, powerful secure servers with solid backends to maintain, etc. It’s not a simple task by any stretch.

 In this article, we’ve covered the questions that often arise when one searches for information about how to build a voice chat like Discord.
-If you’ve found this article useful and need a more in-depth consultation or are interested in developing a chat app, contact us.
+If you’ve found this article useful and need a more in-depth consultation or are interested in our chat app development services, contact us.
 It’s free :)